Clarkson Wright and Jakes Ltd Banner Image

 Joint Venture Agreement

-Joint ventures give two or more parties the chance to work together on a project or undertaking.
-Advantages of forming a joint venture include the participants being able to enjoy pooling expertise, better options for financing and a stronger marketing reach.
+Joint ventures allow two or more parties to work together on a project or undertaking.
+Advantages of forming or entering a joint venture can include the participants being able to enjoy pooling expertise, better options for financing and a stronger marketing reach.

 However, in order to avoid difficulties later on, it is crucial to put a comprehensive joint venture agreement in place at the outset.